 Nutrient Profile of Seed Oils and Related Concerns

 Seed oils are a rich source of omega-6 fatty acids, especially linoleic acid, and contain a minimal amount of saturated fat.
-Like any source of fat, seed oils contain different types of fatty acids and their composition vary widely.
-For example, olive oil is about 55-83% monounsaturated fatty acids (MUFA), 3.5-21% polyunsaturated fatty acids (PUFA) and 7.5-20% saturated fatty acids (SFA).
-Canola oil is about 63% MUFA, 30% PUFA and 7% SFA.
+Like any source of fat, seed oils contain different types of fatty acids, and their composition varies widely.
+For example, olive oil, a fruit oil, is about 55% to 83% monounsaturated fatty acids (MUFA), 3.5% to 21% polyunsaturated fatty acids (PUFA), and 7.5% to 20% saturated fatty acids (SFA), while canola oil, a seed oil, is about 63% MUFA, 30% PUFA, and 7% SFA.

 Polyunsaturated fats encompass both omega-3 and omega-6 fatty acids.
 There is a belief that this high omega-6 content may contribute to chronic inflammation.
 This concern stems from the fact that linoleic acid, the predominant omega-6 in seed oils, can be metabolized into arachidonic acid, a precursor to pro-inflammatory compounds in the body.
 However, research indicates that a small percentage of linoleic acid is converted to arachidonic acid.
 Furthermore, there is evidence to show that higher intake of omega-6 is associated with better cardiovascular health.